BetonQuest/BetonQuest/docs/Documentation/Updating/index.md

 Disabling automatic updates still allows the use of `/q update`!

-## Backups and restoring
+## Backups and Restoring

-After updating to a new version (manually or automatically), configuration files and database will be automatically backed up to a zip file to prevent losing your work due to errors.
-Then, configuration will be converted to a new version.
-At the end, the localization will be updated with new languages, and a _changelog.txt_ file will be created.
+### Creating Backups

-If there were any unexpected errors during an update process, download the previous version, restore your configs from backup, and disable autoupdating feature.
-Don't forget to post your error as an Issue on [GitHub](https://github.com/BetonQuest/BetonQuest/issues/new?template=bug_report_template.md) so it can be fixed!
+After a manual or automatic update, sometimes BetonQuest updates some quest packages or the database.
+If a file or the database is touched, an automatic backup will be created and is saved as a zip file to `BetonQuest/Backups/` to prevent losing your work due to errors.

-## Backups
+A backup can also be created manually by running the [backup command](../Commands-and-permissions.md#commands).

-Every time the plugin updates the configuration, a backup will be created.
-This is especially important if a development version is being used because they may be unstable.
-A backup can also be created manually by running **/q backup** command.
-It needs to be run from the console on an empty server because it heavily uses the database.
+### Restoring Backups

-You can find your backups in _backup_ directory in the plugin's folder.
-They are .zip files containing all your configuration and _database-backup.yml_ file, which - as the name says - is your database backup.
-To replace your configuration with an older backup, delete all the files (except backups and logs) and replace them with the files from .zip file.
+You find your backups as zip file in the folder `BetonQuest/Backups/` containing every configuration and a save of you database.
+To restore a chosen backup stop your server, delete all the files in the folder `BetonQuest/`, except `BetonQuest/Backups/`, and replace them with the files from the chosen backup zip file and start your server again.

-If you want your database loaded, place _database-backup.yml_ file in plugin's directory.
-When the plugin sees this file while enabling, it will backup the current database and load all data from that file to the database.
-A backup of the old database can be found in _backups_ folder, so if you ever need to load it back, just rename it to _ database-backup.yml_ and place it back in main plugin's directory.
-Note that _database-backup.yml_ file will be deleted after loading, so it does not replace your database on next plugin start.
+If you only want to restore the database stop your server, only delete the existing database and extract the database backup file from the zip file and start your server again.